How to Understand Your Thresholds and Why They Matter

 - Clinicians often underestimate how tight or narrow thresholds are for multisystem conditions.

-- Not knowing your thresholds leads to cycles of overdoing → crashing → recovering → overdoing again.
+- Not knowing thresholds can contribute to cycles of overdoing, crashing, recovering, and overdoing again.

 1. Track your repeatable limits